unconst/boltzmann/README.md

 Given the computational intensity of training and validating neural networks, it is highly recommended to use machines equipped with high-performance GPUs like NVIDIA H100.
 Adequate CPU resources and memory are also necessary to handle data loading and preprocessing tasks.

-## Understanding the Incentive Mechanism

-The incentive mechanism in BISTRO is designed to ensure that miners are rewarded for genuine contributions to the model's training.
-By making the reward proportional to the negative difference between the miner’s gradient and the validator’s gradient, we ensure the following:

-- **Alignment of Objectives**: Miners are motivated to perform authentic training on their assigned data subsets, as any deviation reduces their rewards.
-- **Data Subset Specialization**: Since miners are evaluated based on their performance on specific data subsets, they are encouraged to specialize and optimize their training for those subsets.
-- **Fairness**: By not revealing which weights need to be uploaded until the end of the window, all miners are on a level playing field, preventing any potential exploitation of the system.

-This mathematical design drives miners to consistently train on their designated data, ensuring the overall model benefits from diverse and comprehensive training across different data subsets.

 ## Contributing

 Contributions to the BISTRO project are welcome.
 Please open issues and submit pull requests for improvements and fixes.